dojo/docs/dojo/subscribe.rst

 Introduction
 ============

-Subscribe is a part of the the Dojo Topic system used to register a function listening to a named channel.
+Subscribe is a part of the Dojo Topic system used to register a function listening to a named channel.
 The channel is sent data via :ref:`dojo.publish <dojo/publish>`.

 Usage
 =====